Roasted Zucchini and Squash

 • Skip peeling.
 The skin is thin enough that it’s perfectly pleasant to eat.
 I also think the skin gives it more structure.
 And it would be a shame to lose that green or yellow color.

 • Don’t salt the zucchini.
-Salting does help remove excess moisture from zucchini, which has high water content, but I don’t bother with this when I roast it.
+Salting does help remove excess moisture from zucchini, which has high water content, but I don’t bother with this when I roast it no matter if I’m cooking diced or sliced zucchini.
 I know this might be controversial, but I think this takes away from the speed and ease of just roasting a sheet pan of veggies.
-I just don’t think it’s worth it.
 There are other ways to ensure you don’t end up with soggy vegetables.

 • Dice the zucchini and squash.
 You can slice these vegetables in rounds, but for this recipe I prefer them diced, so they can get panko on all sides.